mlukasek/RGBMatrixNS/README.md

 # RGBMatrixNS
 Nightscout monitor for RGB Matrix panel

 Very preliminary version, not suitable for end users.
+More proof of concept than usable product.

 Used components:
 Adafruit Feather M0 WiFi with ATWINC1500 (PRODUCT ID: 3010)